Glenside Hospital Museum

 News & Events

 We are delighted to announce that our PoW!
 (Protect Our Wellbeing) initiative has received funding from the National Lottery Heritage Fund to strengthen and preserve our organisation for future generations.
+PoW! was formally launched as a fundraising campaign by Bristol's Lord Mayor Andrew Varney on Sunday 23rd March

-Introducing our PoW!
-(Protect Our Wellbeing) initiative
+Our PoW!
+(Protect Our Wellbeing) initiative – events and campaign page

 Glenside Hospital Museum is not just about preserving history — it’s about shaping the future.
 Thanks to funding from the National Lottery Heritage Fund, 2025 will see the launch of the PoW!
 (Protect Our Wellbeing) initiative.
 Find out more details here and book tickets for some our exciting community events.